-Arson Dishonesty, fraud, or misrepresentation, including identity fraud

-Assault with intent to murder Robbery

-Kidnapping or hostage taking Bribery

-Rape or aggravated sexual abuse Smuggling

-Extortion Immigration violations

-Unlawful possession, use, sale, manufacture, purchase, distribution, receipt, transfer shipping, transporting delivery, import, export of, or dealing in a firearm or other weapon Conspiracy or attempt to commit any of the crimes listed

-Distribution of, possession with intent to distribute, or importation of a controlled substance Violations of the Racketeer Influenced and Corrupt Organizations Act; 18 U.S.C 1961, et seq. or a State law that is comparable, other than the violations listed in paragraph (a)(10) of this section
+Arson Dishonesty, fraud, or misrepresentation, including identity fraud and money laundering, where the money laundering is related to a crime listed in this section (except welfare fraud and passing bad checks) Assault with intent to murder Robbery Kidnapping or hostage taking Bribery Rape or aggravated sexual abuse Smuggling Extortion Immigration violations Unlawful possession, use, sale, manufacture, purchase, distribution, receipt, transfer, shipping, transporting, delivery, import, export of, or dealing in a firearm or other weapon Conspiracy or attempt to commit any of the crimes listed in this section Distribution of, possession with intent to distribute, or importation of a controlled substance Violations of the Racketeer Influenced and Corrupt Organizations Act; 18 U.S.C.
+1961, et seq. or a state law that is comparable, other than any permanently disqualifying offenses Fraudulent entry into a seaport as described in 18 U.S.C.
+1036, or a comparable state law Voluntary manslaughter